iMovR SteadyType Exo Ergodynamic Keyboard Tray Review

 More Color Choices Than Any Other Keyboard Tray

 Most keyboard trays come any color you’d like, as long as it’s black.
 A few, like the premium trays from Humanscale, come in black, white or silver.
-The SteadyType Exo has initially been released with a whopping six color options.
+The SteadyType Exo (as well as the SteadyType Slide) is available in a whopping 24 color options.

 The steel frame of the SteadyType Exo is powder coated in a durable, matte finish, with solid weld joints.
-Like the tray, all components are made in the USA (Michigan, specifically).
+All the components are made in the USA, just like iMovR’s standing desks.
 The four clamping knobs and the main adjustment knob for setting the tilt angle of the tray are easy on the hands, with rubber grips to make them extremely easy to turn.

-The SteadyType Exo needs only 8.25” of draft, so it will not interfere with the crossbar on any adjustable height desk.
+In contrast, the SteadyType Exo requires only 8.25” of draft, so it will not interfere with the crossbar on any adjustable height desk.
 Its draft required is less than other ergonomic keyboard trays we’ve reviewed that were specifically designed for adjustable-height desks like the Humanscale Float (12”) or even the iMovR Trackless (9”).

 This universal fit with crossbars is a big deal.
 It’s one less dimension to consider for fit, especially since that dimension isn’t always easy to find in advertised features (or even correct when you do find it, like in the case of the Seville Airlift 360).